Onfire12/Project_WeatherNow-React/README.md

 - Bootstrap
 - HTML5
 Back-end:
-- Python
+- MongoDB
-- Flask
+- Node.js
 Deployment
 - Heroku

 ## Up and Coming Features
-- Comments & Likes section
+- allow user to switch the degree from ℃ to ℉
-- User can see other user's profile
+- User can a list of favorite city
-- Implement Google Map API to get the pictures's address showing on google map
+- Create animation in the weather report